OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_configure.rst

 Installation
 ============

 Starting with OpenNebula 4.2, OneFlow is included in the default installation.
-Check the :ref:`Installation guide <ignc>` for details of what package you have to install depending on your distribution
+Check the :ref:`Installation guide <ignc>` for details of what package you have to install depending on your distribution.

+Make sure you execute ``ìnstall_gems`` to install the required gems, in particular: ``treetop``, ``parse-cron``.

 Configuration
 =============